Simple Celery Date Salad

 Recipe courtesy of Mollie Katzen/Harvard University Dining Services

-- 3 large stalks celery, very thinly sliced (okay to include some of the nicer leaves)
+- 3 large stalks celery, very thinly sliced (ok to include some of the nicer leaves)

 - 1 tablespoon olive oil